evidhai/docs-evidhai-com/pages/AWS Certified AI Practitioner (AIF-C01).md

 		- Overall, SSML allows for the creation of dynamic and engaging speech tailored to specific needs.

 		  <!-- notionvc: d6eb59a6-5b21-410c-b5be-0b0779a1a2aa -->
+- Day 16
+  collapsed:: true
+	- Rekognition
+	- Cpmprehend
+	- Textract
+- Day 17
+	- Sagemaker for MLops
+		- ageMaker
+		  integrates with AWS DevOps tools like CodeCommit, CodeBuild, CodeDeploy, and CodePipeline, facilitating continuous delivery and deployment for machine learning applications.
+		- CodePipeline supports rapid feature updates and model improvements, with visualization capabilities aiding in process monitoring and tracking.
+		- SageMaker Model Monitor automates the tracking of model performance, detecting deviations and drifts, and alerting data scientists for timely retraining.
+		- SageMaker Pipelines automate the entire model building process, from data preparation to model validation, with flexible execution options, including scheduled runs or event-triggered processes.